 Uh-oh, you’ve forgotten your Windows 10 password.
 Maybe you recently changed it and can’t recall the new password.
-Perhaps you entered what you think is the correct password, but Windows just didn't buy it.
-Windows 10 offers other login methods, such as a PIN and a picture password, though even if you can sign in with your PIN or a picture, you still need to have a working password, which means you need to reset it if you forget it.
+Perhaps you entered what you think is the correct password, but Windows just won’t accept it.
+Windows 10 offers other login methods, such as a PIN, a fingerprint scan, and facial recognition.
+But even if you can sign in with one of these other methods, you still need to have a working password, which means you need to reset it if you forget it.

-But the process differs based on whether you use a Microsoft Account or a local account.
-You can reset the password for a Microsoft Account from the Windows 10 login screen or from your Microsoft Account webpage—an option that Microsoft has long offered.
-Resetting the password for a local account initially required a password reset disk that you’d have to set up on a USB drive, but with the Windows 10 April 2018 Update, you can reset a local password by creating certain security questions and answers beforehand.
-Let’s look at both options.
+You can reset the password for a Microsoft Account from the Windows 10 login screen or from your Microsoft Account webpage.
+Resetting the password for a local account initially required a password reset disk that you’d have to set up on a USB drive.
+But since 2018, you’ve been able to reset a local password by creating certain security questions and answers beforehand.
+Let’s look at your options.

 How to reset the password for your Microsoft Account

 At the Windows 10 login screen, click the link for I Forgot My Password (Figure A).